-H. Clifton "Clif" Knight, MD, FAAFP
+H. Clifton "Clif" Knight, MD, CPE, FAAFP

 Senior Vice President, Education

-At the state level, Knight has been an active member of the Indiana Academy of Family Physicians since his first year of medical school in 1984.
-Since that time, he has served in one or more leadership positions each year, including chapter president and board chair.
+At the state level, Knight was an active member of the Indiana Academy of Family Physicians beginning his first year of medical school in 1984 until moving to the Kansas City area in 2014.
+He served in one or more leadership positions each year, including chapter president, board chair, and delegate to the AAFP Congress of Delegates.
 Knight also has chaired the Indiana AFP’s Commissions on Legislation and Education.
 In 2004, the Indiana AFP awarded Knight the A. Alan Fischer Award for his outstanding contributions to family medicine education.
 He was Indiana AFP Student of the Year in 1987.

 Knight earned his undergraduate degree from Ball State University, Muncie, Ind., and his medical degree from the Indiana University School of Medicine, Indianapolis.
 He completed his family medicine residency at Community Health Network in Indianapolis, where he also served one year as chief resident.
 In addition, Knight completed a Faculty Development Fellowship at the University of North Carolina at Chapel Hill School of Medicine.
-From 1992 to 2007, Knight was a full-time faculty member in the Community Health Network Family Medicine Residency where he most recently served as interim program director.
+From 1992 to 2007, Knight was a full-time faculty member in the Community Health Network Family Medicine Residency in Indianapolis where he served as program director.

+Knight is recognized as a certified physician executive (CPE) having completed all requirements by the American Association for Physician Leadership.
 He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.